Globski/quiz-topic/quiz-git/multiple_choice_questions.md

 ---

 # Question: What is a code editor used for?

 **Answer:** A code editor is used to write and edit code.

 ---

+# Question: What is a code editor, and how does it differ from a regular text document?

+**Answer:** A code editor is a specialized text editor designed with tools and features for programming, unlike general-purpose applications like word processors.

+---

+# Question: In programming, what is typically meant by the term “repository”?

+**Answer:** A repository usually refers to a Git repository — the folder or location where a project is stored and tracked using Git.

+---

+# Question: What is the difference between Git and GitHub?

+**Answer:** Git is a version control tool that tracks code changes locally, while GitHub is a website that hosts Git repositories online for collaboration and portfolio management.

+---

+# Question: Why is GitHub useful for developers?

+**Answer:** GitHub enables online collaboration, makes group work easier, and allows developers to organize and showcase their projects in a portfolio for potential employers.

+---

+# Question: What does the `clone` command do in Git?

+**Answer:** `clone` copies a repository from a remote source, like GitHub, to the local machine for local use.

+---

+# Question: Are Git commands case-sensitive?

+**Answer:** Yes, all Git commands are lowercase.

+---

+# Question: What is the purpose of the `add` command in Git?

+**Answer:** The `add` command tells Git to start tracking newly created, updated, or deleted files and folders.

+---

+# Question: What does it mean to “commit” in Git?

+**Answer:** To commit is to save the tracked changes into the Git repository, creating a permanent snapshot of the current state of the code.

+---

+# Question: What is the typical Git workflow for saving changes?

+**Answer:** First, use `add` to track changes, then use `commit` to save those changes, and finally use `push` to upload them to a remote repository.

+---

+# Question: What is the function of the `push` command in Git?

+**Answer:** `push` uploads committed changes from the local Git repository to a remote repository like GitHub.

+---

+# Question: What does the `pull` command do in Git?

+**Answer:** `pull` retrieves and merges changes from a remote repository into the local repository.

+---

+# Question: What must you do before using GitHub?

+**Answer:** You must sign up for a GitHub account, provide minimal information, verify your email, and log in.

+---

+# Question: After logging into GitHub, where can you create a new repository?

+**Answer:** You can create a new repository from the green “New” button or the plus (+) dropdown menu in the top navigation.

+---

+# Question: What does a GitHub repository contain?

+**Answer:** A GitHub repository contains all files and folders related to a project, including code and other project resources.

+---